shadowmoon-waltz/bitcoin-wallet/README.md

 Uses a fork of the bitcoinj library that calculate fees more accurately based on the virtual size rather than the actual message size (meaning fees will be the same or lower depending on whether segwit is being used).
 At least I believe that to be the case, unless I made a mistake.
-I forked the original repository and cherry picked changes in the master branch, as those changes don't seem to be in the latest release tag, which is what the non-forked Bitcoin Wallet compiled against.
+I forked the original repository and cherry picked changes in the master branch, as those changes don't seem to be in the latest release tag, which is what the upstream Bitcoin Wallet compiled against.
 In addition, the send coins screen displays the message size in virtual bytes and the satoshis per virtual byte fees after adding in the intended send amount (changes the dry run logic of the original code slightly).
 It also adds the fee amount in satoshis and notes the current fee category to the existing message.